Summer semester 2022: First EuroTeQ Collider at TUM

 Desired Outcome

-All transformations need guidance towards an attractive future state explaining in a comprehensible way how people will act differently in the future to reach defined goals.
-For this EuroTeQ Waste Challenge participating teams are expected to come up with a blueprint / picture of the future which will illustrate the way of working in the early phase of developing sustainable products.
+All transformations require guidance towards an attractive future state, explaining in a comprehensible way how people will act differently in the future to achieve defined goals.
+For the EuroTeQ Waste Challenge, participating teams are expected to develop a blueprint/picture of the future, illustrating the approach to working in the early stages of creating sustainable products.
 The blueprint shall depict the differences compared to traditional working modes with a focus on engineers in product development and manufacturing engineering.
-The blueprint shall make the necessary changes in skills and behavior of the engineers and the interdisciplinary team in their daily routines transparent and comprehensible.
+The blueprint shall make the necessary changes in the skills and behavior of the engineers and the interdisciplinary team transparent and comprehensible in their daily routines.

 Desired Impact

-The blueprint will serve as an easy-to-understand and comprehensive future state description from which companies can derive transformation targets, strategies and implementation plans.
-The blueprint should be explicit enough to act as a guidance for recruiting, professional education, leadership development, human resources, operations excellence / process governance and operations in their definition of effective action plans.
+The blueprint will serve as a comprehensive and easy-to-understand description of the future state, from which companies can derive transformation targets, strategies, and implementation plans.
+The blueprint should be explicit enough to serve as guidance for recruiting, professional education, leadership development, human resources, operations excellence/process governance, and operations in defining effective action plans.

 Relevant considerations for the challenge/theme

-Although several roles and functions in a company are affected in a transformation towards sustainability this waste challenge focuses on those roles directly involved in product design, at minimum the roles responsible for the technical development specification of products.
+Although several roles and functions in a company are affected by a transformation towards sustainability, this waste challenge focuses on those roles directly involved in product design, at a minimum, the roles responsible for the technical development and specification of products.

 Relevant links